 Three grade-span divisions comprise the California contest:

-There are two entry categories for the Elementary Division:
+There are two entry categories for the Elementary Division (grades 4 and 5):

-There are nine entry categories each for the Junior Division and the Senior Division:
+There are nine entry categories each for the Junior Division (grades 6 through 8) and the Senior Division (grades 9 through 12):

 Individual entries consist of one student.
-Group entries may have 2 – 5 students.
+Group entries may have two to five students.
 The highest level of competition advancement for the Elementary Division is National History Day – California.

 Students reach their county or regional contest through a variety of means.
 We recommend that you contact your county office of education for specific information.

-Students choose a history topic related to NHD’s annual contest theme, conduct extensive research over the course of the school year, and create performances, documentaries, papers, exhibits, or a 2-dimensional display (for 4th and 5th grade students only), which they may enter in competition at the district and state level.
-Champion entries from grades 6 -12 at the state level advance to the National History Day contest at the University of Maryland.
+Students choose a history topic related to NHD’s annual contest theme, conduct extensive research over the course of the school year, and create performances, documentaries, papers, exhibits, or a 2-dimensional display (for fourth and fifth grade students only), which they may enter in competition at the district and state level.
+Champion entries from grades six through twelve at the state level advance to the National History Day contest at the University of Maryland.

 First, students should find out if their school has an established History Day program.
 Some students participate through after school and scouting programs in addition to those who participate through their schools.
 Students simply need to find a teacher or trusted adult who would be willing to act as a sponsor for their projects.
 These “coaches” help students with time management and serve as mentors as students conduct research and create projects.
 Students do not need to register to participate in the program unless they plan on competing.
 Some schools have their own contests to determine who will move on to the regional contests.
 Regional registration forms are typically due in February.
 Contact your local county office of education for information regarding your county level contest and registration requirements.
 Top entries at each regional contest may move on to the state contest.
 Registration information for the state contest is online, and details will be given to the winners at the regional contests.